adamSales/drct-tutorial/input/README.md

 `MS_data_public.Rdata` contains cleaned AEIS files that are published by the Texas Education Agency.

+To run `00-data-setup.Rmd`, you also need to download `varnames.csv` from [this link](https://drive.google.com/file/d/1uOSBf1MGQblfnn-2RuDDmQGkpLGIQwhB/view?usp=sharing) and copy the file into this folder.

 Scripts for used to clean and export the raw AEIS data files are found at [manncz/aeis-aux-rct/](https://github.com/manncz/aeis-aux-rct/).